150+ Reasons to Move

 8. “When selecting a place to base MotorhomeDiaries.com; Keene, New Hampshire – the emerging home of libertarian activism – was the only choice.
 I’m excited to be part of a community of principled libertarians who reject government violence in favor of a voluntary society.” – Jason Talley, Motorhome Diaries

-9. “For a long time I’ve admired the work of the Free-Staters, especially those in Keene, who are leading the peaceful evolution toward a voluntary society.
-I want to use this as the model for my work with the activist network at Fr33Agents.net.” – Pete Eyre, Motorhome Diaries
+9. “For a long time I’ve admired the work of the Free-Staters, especially those in Keene, who are leading the peaceful evolution toward a voluntary society.” – Pete Eyre, Cop Block Founder

 10. “I moved to Keene because it’s a beautiful town.
 Lots of old buildings, lots of old trees, lots of shopping, all in a small town.
 Drive five minutes and you are in the country side.
 Like women?
 It’s a college town.” – Puke, Early Mover

-12. I decided to move because from the first day that I was there, I felt like I would never be bored.
-There is a whole community of people from all walks of life that were kind enough to let me be a part of whats happening. – Andrew, Early Mover
+11. I decided to move because from the first day that I was there, I felt like I would never be bored.
+There is a whole community of people from all walks of life that were kind enough to let me be a part of what’s happening. – Andrew, Early Mover

 Media Endorsements